Python gRPC Guide

 importantRefer

-from https://github.com/shangar-t-a/keys-personal-wikiPoints to be considered:
+python/src/gRPC/greet_client.pyfrom https://github.com/shangar-t-a/keys-personal-wikiPoints to be considered:

 - Create a

-function that does the following:- Create a channel with port from the server.
+runfunction that does the following:- Create a channel with port from the server.

-statement for the channel. - Create a stub.
+grpc.insecure_channel("localhost:50051").
+Best practice to usewithstatement for the channel. - Create a stub.

-stub = greet_pb2_grpc.GreeterStub(channel)
+stub = greet_pb2_grpc.GreeterStub(channel).

 - Create a channel with port from the server.